-With the increase of urbanization and short-term timber harvesting, Wood duck nesting habitat is decreasing.
-Most timber-stands are currently managed for the quickest return possible.
-Therefore, old growth mature hardwoods, which provided cavities for nesting, are decreasing.
-So what can we do about this decline…install wood duck boxes!
+With the increase of urbanization and short-term timber harvesting, wood duck nesting habitat is decreasing.
+Most timber stands are currently managed for the quickest return possible.
+Therefore, old growth and mature hardwoods, which provided cavities for wood duck nesting, are decreasing.
+So what can we do about this decline?
+Install wood duck boxes!

-With the proper design and layout, man-made wood duck nesting structures, a.k.a. “boxes” can be a key asset to help preserve and enhance wood duck populations and habitat.
-Understanding and implementing the importance of boxes reveals the true meaning of a GameKeeper!
-Wildlife requires three key elements for survival.
-These elements are: food, cover, and water.
+With the proper design and layout, man-made wood duck nesting structures can be a key asset to help preserve and enhance wood duck populations and habitat.
+Wildlife requires three key elements for survival: food, cover, and water.
 If a habitat is missing any of these pieces, the puzzle isn’t complete.
-A proper box provides cover to ensure shelter and protection for eggs/ducklings when they are most vulnerable.
+A proper box provides cover to ensure shelter and protection for eggs and ducklings when they are most vulnerable.
 However, simply nailing a wood duck box to any random tree near your pond may do more harm than good.
 Knowledge of nesting methods, strategic placement and design of the box is imperative if you’re interested in seeing results from your labors.
-These layouts may require some “thinking outside the box.”

-A quality box consists of 4 key features.
-These features are: box design, protection, location, and maintenance.
+A quality box consists of 4 key features: design, protection, location, and maintenance.
 Let’s take a more detailed look at each feature.

-- Protection - A quality box is useless without the insurance of protection from predators.
-One method of protection is provided by a “predator guard” or “shield.”
-The guard is cone shaped with at least a 24-inch base and the top should “seal” tightly to the post.
-The wide base prevents raccoons from climbing the post and “robbing” the nest.
+A quality box is useless without the insurance of protection from predators.
+One method of protection is provided by a predator guard or shield.
+The guard is cone shaped with at least a 24-inch base and the top should seal tightly to the post.
+The wide base prevents raccoons from climbing the post and robbing the nest.
 The sealed top of the cone prevents predation from snake species.
 Overhanging branches should also be removed to discourage raccoons and other arboreal predators access to the nest.
 A durable post will serve as a mount for the box and guard, as well as anchor to keep the box in place.
-The post should be tall enough to keep the guard and box above future vegetative growth and water levels.
+The post should be tall enough to keep the guard and box above future vegetation growth and water levels.

-- Installation - The location chosen to install the box is very important.
+The location chosen to install the box is very important.
 Installation can be performed annually, but nesting season occurs February through June.
 Boxes can be installed in wetlands, swamps, creeks, ponds, oxbows, or lakes.
 Placing boxes in a wooded landscape will provide a natural setting.
 The box needs to be facing open water and at least 4-6 feet above the water line to avoid possible flooding.
 The water marks on the native trees will serve as a good indicator of future water depth.
-If the water is too deep, Largemouth bass will attack and consume ducklings once they emerge from the box.
+If the water is too deep, largemouth bass will attack and consume ducklings once they emerge from the box.
 A slight forward tilt can help with drainage, prevent precipitation buildup, and reduce stress from wind and rain during the nesting period.
 Wood ducks will perform what is called “dumping,” if boxes are installed too close together, especially in highly visible areas.
 This occurs when hen wood ducks “dump” their eggs in multiple boxes, rather than staying consistent using one box, triggered by viewing another hen using that box.
-This “dumping effect” can overload a box; therefore, a hen cannot incubate the added eggs, which can lead to a reduction in hatch success or an abandoned box.
-A good rule of thumb is to give boxes a100 foot spacing for prevention of "dumping."
+This dumping effect can overload a box; therefore, a hen cannot incubate the added eggs, which can lead to a reduction in hatch success or an abandoned box.
+A good rule of thumb is to give boxes a 100-foot spacing for prevention of "dumping."

-- Maintenance - A little maintenance is required in order to ensure the quality of the boxes and that they stay productive.
-Cavity nesters do not deliver nesting materials to the nesting site, they use material currently found within the natural cavities such as: bark strips, debris, and decayed wood materials.
+A little maintenance is required in order to ensure the quality of the boxes and that they stay productive.
+Cavity nesters do not deliver nesting materials to the nesting site.
+They use material currently found within the natural cavities such as: bark strips, debris, and decayed wood materials.
 There should be a 3 to 4-inch layer of wood shavings or sawdust covering the bottom of the box, providing cushion for the eggs and heat retention during incubation.
 This layer will protect the eggs and help hold warmth during incubation.
-This “mimicked” nesting material should be replaced at the beginning of the nesting period each year.
+This mimicked nesting material should be replaced at the beginning of the nesting period each year.
 Like all wildlife species, it is important to limit disturbances, especially during the nesting period.

 Every piece of the puzzle must be performed and fitted properly to ensure an acceptable degree of success.
-With the proper design, protection, installation, and maintenance, wood boxes can contribute to the preservation and enhancement of wood duck populations and habitat.
-Strategic placement and layout can be done with the aid of maps or a schooled eye, but most importantly remember to think “outside the box” for success.
+With the proper design, protection, location, and maintenance, wood duck boxes can contribute to the preservation and enhancement of wood duck populations and habitat.